 - Remind Customers with Reminder Advertising

 Customers will back out of making purchases from time to time.
-There’s just no way to 100 percent prevent it.
+Unfortunately, there’s just no way to prevent it 100 percent.
 However, it is possible to bring some of these customers back into the fold.
-Once a customer visits the website a cookie should be placed onto their computer.
-This will make it possible to advertise directly to the customer based on what they had selected and what they left in their shopping cart.
+Once a customer visits the website, a cookie should be placed on their computer.
+This will make it possible to advertise directly to customers based on what they had selected and left in their shopping cart.

-The reminder advertisements can appear over a number of marketing methods, ranging from Google AdWords to Facebook and even email marketing.
+Reminder advertisements can appear over several marketing methods, from Google AdWords to Facebook and email marketing.
 Sometimes a simple reminder is all someone needs to remember and go back to finish their purchase.

 - Cut Down Loading Time

-The longer it takes a website to load the higher the chance of shopping cart abandonment.
+The longer a website takes to load, the higher the chance of shopping cart abandonment.
 According to VWO, shopping cart abandonment increases seven percent for every additional second a customer needs to wait.
-By optimizing a website and cutting download time shopping cart abandonment will decline.
+Shopping cart abandonment will decline by optimizing a website and cutting download time.

 - Allow Guest Check-Out

-When a customer doesn’t know whether they want to return to a website for future purchases or not they will likely not want to sign up for a new account.
-Due to this, it is important for an e-commerce website to provide guest check-out options.
-In fact, according to Invesp, 14 percent of customers refuse to make a purchase if they are not allowed to check out as a guest.
+When customers know whether to return to a website for future purchases, they will likely not want to sign up for a new account.
+Due to this, an e-commerce website needs to provide guest checkout options.
+In fact, according to Invesp, 14 percent of customers refuse to purchase if they are not allowed to check out as a guest.

 - Clear Shipping Costs

-One of the top reason why customers back out of making a purchase is a high, often unexpected shipping cost.
-According to Invesp, 44 percent of customer say they back out of a purchase because of an unexpectedly high shipping cost.
+One of the top reasons customers back out of making a purchase is a high, often unexpected shipping cost.
+According to Invesp, 44 percent of customers say they back out of a purchase because of an unexpectedly high shipping cost.

-Shipping cost needs to be easily identified, customers should be given varying options, and whenever possible, free shipping should be provided.
+Shipping cost needs to be easily identified, customers should be given varying options, and free shipping should be provided whenever possible.

 - Money Back Guarantee

 Customers want to know what they are buying will last.
-While including customer reviews can help, it’s important to provide a money back guarantee.
+While including customer reviews can help, providing a money-back guarantee is important.
 This way, customers know if what they buy breaks or is damaged, they can return it.

 - Call To Action

 It’s simple, yet many websites fail to include a CTA within the checkout page.
-Instructing shoppers of what to do next it’s possible to boost the movement of customers from the product page to check out.
+Instructing shoppers on what to do next can boost the movement of customers from the product page to checkout.

-Likewise, it’s important for the shopping cart to be easily identified on the website.
+Likewise, the shopping cart needs to be easily identified on the website.
 The logo needs to be clear and simple to select.
 Problems with finding or selecting the shopping cart will increase shopping cart abandonment.